-The toolkit provides information and a range of tools and approaches for gathering, analysing and reporting on reliable evidence of the wide-ranging impacts of independent advocacy services.
-Doing so will contribute to the development and sustainability of these critical services, as well as improve understanding at all levels of the types of support that people across Scotland need and benefit from.
+The toolkit provides information and a range of tools and approaches for gathering, analysing, and reporting on reliable evidence of the wide-ranging impacts of independent advocacy.
+Doing so will contribute to the development and sustainability of independent advocacy.

 "It is important to remember that independent advocacy highlights opportunities, supports people to be more aware of opportunities, choices and their rights, enabling them to make more informed decisions and to become more influential as agents of change.
 Through broadening horizons and widening understanding of options, independent advocacy enables people to educate themselves and be more active citizens."